solliancenet/dp-203-v2/labs/02/README.md

     ![The query results are displayed in a table.](media/reseller-query-results-date-filter.png "Reseller query results with date filter")

-    > Notice how using the **time dimension table** makes filtering by specific date parts and logical dates (such as fiscal year) easier and more performant that calculating date functions on the fly.
+    > Notice how using the **time dimension table** makes filtering by specific date parts and logical dates (such as fiscal year) easier and more performant than calculating date functions on the fly.

 ### Exercise 4: Implementing a Star Schema in Synapse Analytics